nicobou/satie/README.md

 ## Sponsors

-This project is made possible thanks to the Society for Arts and Technologies.
-[SAT](http://www.sat.qc.ca/) and to the Ministère de l'Économie, de la Science et de l'Innovation (MESI) du Québec
+This project is made possible thanks to the [Society for Arts and Technology](http://www.sat.qc.ca/) [SAT] and to the Ministère de l'Économie, de la Science et de l'Innovation (MESI) du Québec.

 ## SATIE Overview